 To help you make the right decision, I’m going to dig into four popular WordPress multilingual plugins:

-I’ve installed each plugin on a separate test site so I’ll be able to give you a real look at exactly how each WordPress translation plugin works.
+I’ve made different WordPress websites and installed each plugin on a separate test site so I’ll be able to give you a real look at exactly how each WordPress translation plugin works.
 Let’s dive in!

 First, a quick summary: